MonteLogic/MoL-blog-content/posts/categorized/asides/asides-2.md

 I would also like to import from an Excalidraw but you just add onto it and it doesn't ask you to replace it.

+...

+I think I'm going to use Odin for the Factory Manager which is an LLM-VIZ adaptation.